What causes brown spots

-As the cooler spring days fade into the heat of summer, a lot of new lawns have been plagued with brown spots.
-However, there is no need to worry as these can easily be fixed.
+As cooler spring days fade into the heat of summer, new lawns are plagued with brown spots.
+This is an easy fix!
 Typically, brown spots are caused by a lack of watering.
-New sod is especially prone to drying out because it has such a shallow root system.
-Brown spots occur when the sod dries out and experiences drought shock.
-In response to the lack of water, the sod will go into dormancy to try and combat the lack of water its experiencing, basically it goes into dormancy as a survival mechanism.
-Once it’s dormant it still needs water or it will die.
-Often times, edges of the sod tends to dry out first because they are exposed to the most air and dry out faster.
-The spotting in the sod occurs for a variety of reasons, but it depends mostly on how water is dispersed around the yard and the various dips and valleys in the grade of the lawn.
-If certain parts are getting less water, even just a tiny bit less, it could be enough to turn them brown.
+New sod is especially prone to drying out because of its shallow root system.
+Brown spots occur when sod dries out and experiences drought shock.
+Sod will go into dormancy to combat the lack of water it’s experiencing.
+Once dormant, it needs water or it will die.
+Oftentimes, edges of sod dry out first because they are exposed to the moist air.
+Spotting in sod occurs for a variety of reasons, but it mostly depends on how water is dispersed around the yard.
+If the grade of your lawn has dips and valleys, it can cause uneven watering patterns.
+If certain spots get less water, even a tiny bit less, it could be enough to turn them brown.

 Now that you know a little more about why brown spots are caused, you’re probably wondering how to fix them.
 The answer is water.
-Especially with the really hot weather the summer so often brings, your lawn needs water.
-A lot of times even watering every day is not enough for new lawns.
+Especially with the hot summer weather.
+Oftentimes watering every day is not enough for new lawns!
 If the grass is dry, it needs water.
-Especially the first 1-8 weeks that you install it.
-Giving it a long watering at night is great because it helps the sod get a really thorough drink that won’t evaporate right away with the heat, but it’s also important to periodically water throughout the day.
-Even fertilizer won’t help your grass until it’s green and healthy again.
-If the plant is dying, then it won’t take the fertilizer so wait to fertilize until its greened back up.
-Once it’s healthy, fertilizer really helps it grow and establish the deeper root system it needs.
-So what it comes down to is more frequent irrigation cycles and hand watering the brown spots during the day.
+Especially in the first 8 weeks after it’s installed.
+Watering your lawn for a longer period at night is a great idea.
+It gives the sod a thorough drink that won’t evaporate right away with the heat of the day.
+It’s still important to periodically water throughout the day.

-Although brown spots in new lawns can be frustrating, it’s just your lawns way of asking for a drink.
-So keep your brand new lawn happy and healthy by making sure it gets plenty of water when brow spots appear!
+Although brown spots in new lawns can be frustrating, it’s sod’s way of asking for a drink.
+So keep your brand new lawn happy and healthy by making sure it gets plenty of water when brown spots appear!